A point to set principle for finite-state dimension: Introduction

 Effective dimension was introduced in \cite{DISS,DCC}\ as an effectivization of Hausdorff dimension.
 One of its generalizations is finite-state dimension \cite{FSD}\ that is a robust notion that interacts with compression and characterizes Borel normality \cite{BoHiVi05}.

 In \cite{LuLu18}\ Lutz and Lutz proved a point-to-set principle that characterizes Hausdorff dimension in terms of relativized effective dimension.
-This principle has already produced a number of interesting results in geometric fractal theory through computability based proofs (for an already outdated list see \cite{LuLu20,LuMa21b}\ and their references).
+This principle has already produced a number of interesting results in geometric fractal theory through computability based proofs (see \cite{LuLu20,LuMa21b}\ and a number of more recent results such as \cite{FiSt24}).

-In this paper we provide a characterization of finite-state dimension on the Euclidean space based on the finite-state information content of a real number at a certain precision, which also provides an alternative characterization of Borel normality.
-Then we use this dimension characterization to prove a finite-state dimension point-to-set principle.
+In this paper we provide a characterization of finite-state dimension on Euclidean space based on the finite-state information content of a real number at a certain precision, which also provides an alternative characterization of Borel normality.
+This new characterization gives rise to a natural and robust relativization of finite state dimension with the strong property of a finite-state dimension point-to-set principle.
+We finish with open questions on the equidistribution properties of the corresponding relativized normality.